Partners Value Investments L.P. Announces Q3 2024 Interim Results

 Financial Profile

-The Company’s principal investments are its interest in 121 million Class A Limited Voting Shares of the Corporation and approximately 31 million Class A Limited Voting Shares of the Manager.
+The Partnership’s principal investments are its interest in approximately 121 million Class A Limited Voting Shares of the Corporation and approximately 31 million Class A Limited Voting Shares of the Manager.
 This represents approximately an 8% interest in the Corporation and a 7% interest in the Manager as at September 30, 2024.
-In addition, the Company owns a diversified investment portfolio of marketable securities and private fund interests.
+In addition, the Partnership owns a diversified investment portfolio of marketable securities and private fund interests.

-The information in the following table has been extracted from the Company’s Consolidated Statements of Financial Position:
+The information in the following table has been extracted from the Partnership’s Consolidated Statements of Financial Position:

 Consolidated Statements of Financial Position